albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

   > The pheromone on an edge linearly decreases with time, but is increased by the transition of all ants on that edge.
 * How do the local/global pheromone update rules used in ACO work?

-  > Local: The pheromone level of each edge visited by an ant is decreased by a fraction of its current level and increased by a fraction of the initial level.
+  > Local: The pheromone level of each edge visited by an ant is decreased by a fraction of its current level and increased by a fraction of the initial level.
   >
-  > Global: Whel all ants have completed their paths, the length of the shortest path is found and only the pheromone levels of
+  > Global: Whel all ants have completed their paths, the length of the shortest path is found and only the pheromone levels of the shortest path are updated.
 * How can you apply Ant Colony Optimization for shortest-path problems and TSP?

+  > * Distribute m ants on random nodes
+  > * Initial pheromone levels are equal for all edges and inversely proportional to the number of nodes times the estimated length of the optimal path.
+* Can you mention some of the main variants of ACO?

+  > Ant Colony Systems (ACS), Max-Min AS (MMAS), Elitist Pheromone Updates, Fast Ant System (FANT), Antabu, AS-Rank
+* What are the main steps of Continuous Ant Colony Optimization?

+  > CACO performs a bi-level search: local (exploit good regions) and global (explore bad regions)
   >
-* Can you mention some of the main variants of ACO?
+  > ```pseudocode
+  > Create n_r regisons and set tau_i(0)=1, i=1,...,n_r
+  > repeat
+  > 	Evaluate fitness, f(x_i), of each region
+  > 	Sort regions in descending order of fitness
+  > 	send 90% of n_g global ants for mutation
+  > 	send 10% of n_g global ants for trail diffusion
+  > 	update pheromone and age of n_g weak regions
+  > 	do loacl search to exploit good region
+  > until stopping condition is true
+  > return region x_i with the best fitness as solution
+  > ```
   >
-* What are the main steps of Continuous Ant Colony Optimization?

   >
 * What are the two main methods for Multi-Objective Ant Colony Optimization?

+  > Multi-pheromone approach with one pheromone for each objective
   >
+  > Multi-colony approach with one colony for each objective

 * How does the multi-pheromone approach work?

   >